breimanntools/aaanalysis/docs/source/index/usage_principles/aaontology.rst

 .. _usage_principles_aaontology:

-AAontology: Classification of amino acid scales
+AAontology: Classification of Amino Acid Scales
 ===============================================

 AAontology is a two-level classification of amino acid scale, introduced in [Breimann24b]_.